bparanj/crystal/programming/iac/docs/experiments/fail2ban-playbook.md

 This approach ensures that your playbook is idempotent and can handle scenarios where Fail2Ban might not be installed on the target system during the first playbook run.
 It also prevents potential errors from stopping your playbook execution and provides a more robust solution for managing configurations and backups with Ansible.

 In Ansible playbooks, the `handlers` section is used to define tasks that should only be run when notified by other tasks.
-Handlers are typically used for operations that need to occur after a change to the system, such as restarting a service after its configuration file has been modified.
+Handlers are  used for operations that need to occur after a change to the system, such as restarting a service after its configuration file has been modified.
 This ensures that the service picks up any changes made to its configuration.

 In the provided playbook example, the `restart fail2ban` handler is defined to restart the Fail2Ban service.
 This handler is notified by the "Copy Fail2Ban configuration file" task using the `notify` directive.
 Here's why this is important and useful: